Unzor/hoaxer/Readme.md

 ## Localization

-As of version `v2.0.0` faker.js has support for multiple localities.
+faker.js/hoaxer.js has support for multiple localities.

 The default language locale is set to English.